-The claims provided for in article 948, ICC, are not subject to prescription, but so is the right of ownership, which can be acquired through peaceful, non-violent and uninterrupted possession of property for at least 20 years (so-called 'usucapione', article 1158, ICC).
+Whilst the claims provided for in article 948, ICC, are not subject to statute of limitations, the right of ownership can be acquired through peaceful, non-violent and uninterrupted possession of real estate property for at least 20 years (article 1158, ICC) and of movable goods for at least 10 years (article 1161, ICC).
+In case of bad faith, the term is longer (20 years).